ban-kai/FullStackDev-Interview/README.md

 In this code there is no advantage of using super interface reference but I do write this way because I am used to it.
 If there is no disadvantages, why do you bother about it?
 Keep calm and code your references in super type :-)

+## 27. What is the difference between double and float variables in Java?

+In Java, float takes 4 bytes in memory while Double takes 8 bytes in memory.
+Float is single precision floating point decimal number while Double is double precision decimal number.

 ### __Easy ones but worth mentioning:__

 * Explain public static void main(String args[])